broadinstitute/HandLens-1.0.0/server/README.md

 # Overview
-multipart.js is a server implemented in node.js which enables the SHERLOCK-Reader app to upload and analyze images.
+multipart.js is a server implemented in node.js which enables the Handlens app to upload and analyze images.
 When installed and running, the server listens on port 3000 for push requests.